wduquette/george/devdocs/Supporting Geographic Algorithms.md

 # Supporting Geographic Algorithms
 #design, #pending

-The big question is how to efficiently to geographic calculations.
+The big question is how to efficiently do geographic calculations.

 For route-finding, for example, I need to be able to efficiently query the terrain between hither and yon.
 I can't loop through the entity table each time I want to find a cell, so I'll need to compute some kind of lookup table.